Little Sparrow Publishing

 We Shouldn’t Be Here is the first book in the series.

 Meanwhile, in the vibrant world of 1920s Paris—the City of Light—Séverine and Saffron’s idyllic life is violently shattered.
-An assassin’s blade flashes, and Saffron disappears without a trace, leaving Séverine to navigate a world turned upside down.
+An assassin’s blade and Saffron’s mysterious disappearance leave Séverine to navigate a world turned upside down.

 Across the Atlantic, the neon jungle of New York City beckons Frank, Clara, and Harper.
 But even in the land of opportunity, danger lurks.
 Chinese triads circle, the temptation of Atlantic City's high-stakes gambling dens proves irresistible, and the infamous duo of Nucky Johnson and Arnold Rothstein cast long shadows over their every move.

-From the sun-drenched ports of the Mediterranean to the glittering casinos of the Jersey Shore, "Something Worth Dying For" is a relentless ride that will leave you breathless.
-Uncover the secrets of two great cities, witness history in the making, and discover just how far people will go to protect what truly matters.
+From the sun-drenched ports of the Mediterranean to the glittering casinos of the Jersey Shore, "Something Worth Dying For" is a relentless ride, traversing the illicit underworld secrets of two great cities along the way.

 "Something Worth Dying For’ is the second book in the series.